M-S-Ali/Art-of-Electronics-microNotes/AOE_Chapter_1.0_Foundation.md

 - Rate of flow of electric charge
 - uA, mA, A

-Oscilloscope and other tools like multimeter help in visualizing voltage and current.
-Other engineers envious of visualization tools we poses.
+**Note: *Oscilloscope and other tools like multimeter help in visualizing voltage and current.
+Other engineers envious of visualization tools we poses***

 ### Simple rules on Voltage and Current
 - Kirchhoff's Current Law